KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/Profiles/Profile-England-ServiceRequest/extension-portalLink.page.md

 <b>Definition:</b><br>

-Deep Link into the specific landing page in MYR
+Deep Link into the specific landing page in MYR.

 ```json
 "extension": [